dotnet/dotNext/docs/features/cluster/raft.md

 ## Derivation from RaftCluster
 `RaftCluster` class contains all necessary methods for handling deserialized Raft messages:
-* `ReceiveEntries` method allows to handle _AppendEntries_ Raft message type that was sent by another node
+* `ReceiveEntriesAsync` method allows to handle _AppendEntries_ Raft message type that was sent by another node
-* `ReceiveResign` method allows to handle leadership revocation procedure
+* `ReceiveResignAsync` method allows to handle leadership revocation procedure
-* `ReceiveSnapshot` method allows to handle _InstallSnapshot_ Raft message type that was sent by another node
+* `ReceiveSnapshotAsync` method allows to handle _InstallSnapshot_ Raft message type that was sent by another node
-* `ReceiveVote` method allows to handle _Vote_ Raft message type that was sent by another node
+* `ReceiveVoteAsync` method allows to handle _Vote_ Raft message type that was sent by another node

 The underlying code responsible for listening network requests must restore Raft messages from transport-specific representation and call the necessary handler for particular message type.